Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 1. Branch Feeder Type AFCI Breakers

-The branch feeder type is the oldest representative for the AFCI breakers.
+The branch feeder type is the oldest representative of the AFCI breakers.

 These provide moderate protection as they can detect only parallel with the load arcs like:

-The NEC first required them in 1999, and, from 2008, they were phased out and are no longer in use as the combination type AFCIs have effectively replaced them.
+The NEC made them mandatory in 1999.
+They were phased out starting in 2008 and are no longer used.
+Combination type AFCIs have taken their place.

 2. Combination AFCI Breakers